 - Click on Read Sensor.
 In a few seconds the following page (Figure 4.7) will appear with all default values of 100.00.
-Then the actual readings of Temperature, Humidity and Dewpoint will be displayed. - This page automatically updates the Temperature, Humidity, and Dewpoint. - You may select to display Channel 1, Channel 2, both (as Shown in Figure 4.7) or a difference between the two channels. - Click on Main Menu to return to Home Page.
+Then the actual readings of Temperature, Pressure, Humidity and Dewpoint will display. - This page automatically updates the Temperature, Barometric Pressure, Humidity, and Dew Point. - Click on Main Menu to return to Home Page.